AhmedMojahed/halan-task/README.md

 # devops-task
 This is a solution for the writen [task](/DevOps_Challenge.pdf)

+# Assumptions
+- you are running a linux box
+- if using windows you know how to use bash shell

 ## Deployment: Option #1
 In this option we will use 2 methods choose what you want.